APPENDIX C: GLOSSARY OF TERMS

 In conventional theory, the chord which is used to facilitate a modulation (or key change).
 The pivot chord is a chord which is common to the two keys involved.
 The chord is therefore ambiguous and takes on one function in the first key and is reinterpreted as a chord on a different degree of the scale in the new key.
 For the chord to be truly ambiguous then it should be neither the tonic nor dominant of either key.
 This process is said to smooth the flow from the first key to the second key.
 Pivot chords can be diatonic in which case they are made up of the normal notes of both keys.
 Or they can be chromatic in one or both keys.
 The importance of pivot chords is overstated in conventional theory.
 See Chapter 7 - Modulation and Chapter 7 - Basics

-The term polarisation is used in the thesis on this site to describe the degree to which three of the possible 6 diatonic root progressions are used in preference to the other three progressions.
+The term polarisation is used in my thesis to describe the degree to which three of the possible 6 diatonic root progressions are used in dynamic harmony in preference to the other three progressions.
 Polarisation of chord progressions can be shown to increase considerably once non-functional chords (passing chords, appoggiatura chords and auxiliary chords) are eliminated from the analysis thus supporting the idea that these types of chords are non-structural in nature.
 This suggests that these chords arise out of voice leading rather than root progression principles.
 Total polarisation involves the use of three progressions (the rising fourth (α); falling third (β) and rising second (γ) progressions) to the total exclusion of the remaining reverse progressions (falling fourth (α'); rising third ( β') and falling second (γ') progressions).
 Tonal pieces of music are characterised by strong polarisation of chord progressions.
 In contrast, modal pieces of music are characterised by weaker polarisation of chord progressions.

 see chord progression